 - Encouraging the reading of Jewish books and understanding of individual study programs.

 - Sponsoring programs where the knowledge gained through study can be usefully applied and implemented in programs and projects.

 - Disseminating on a yearly basis to all affiliated chapters a copy of the USY Home Study Program in an effort to encourage the individual USYer to participate in this excellent study endeavor.

 Section 7 – To Prepare Youngsters for Positive Jewish Living in College and to Fortify Their Moral and Religious Faith During the Most Crucial Years Away From Home

 USY program should center around the many problems with which USYers will be confronted at college.
 They should be exposed to authentic Jewish views on situation ethics, civil disobedience, protest, politics, inter marriage, pacifism, premarital sex, drugs, etc., so that they will know, and hopefully remember, that there are Jewish responses to current issues.
 The USYers should be prepared to discuss and articulate in college years some of the unique features of Judaism and its basic stand on important moral issues.
 This can only be accomplished through a well developed program of informal education with ample opportunity for discussion and debate.
 Such programs would require intimate involvement by the rabbi of the congregation.

 Suggested Method of Implementation:

-Developing programs which enable the participant to anticipate the forthcoming years of his adolescent life on the college campus.
+Developing programs which enable the participants to anticipate the forthcoming years of their adolescent lives on the college campus.